 Many held the slogan “If it feels good, do it!”

 Many hippies were seeking an alternate state of being, and they did so through the use of drugs, both natural and manufactured.
 Peyote, mushrooms, and LSD were all very common in the hippie culture.
 Cannabis use was also very prolific.

 It’s worth noting that most of these original hippies were actually white, middle class youth who had the luxury of being able to just leave it all and take off on a trip.
-They were notoriously apolitical.
-Sure, they hated the Vietnam war and preached peace.
-But they’d rather spend their time hanging out, not bathing, doing LSD, and going to concerts than protesting.
+Yes, they hated the Vietnam war and preached peace.
+They fought capitalism with their lifestyle and how they spent their money.
+But it is worth noting that they’d rather spend their time hanging out, doing LSD, and going to concerts than protesting.

 Hippies rejected organized religion in favor for more personal spiritual beliefs and religions like Buddhism or Taoism.
 Even Wicca, which was a religion invented by Gerald Gardner in the 1950s out of old pagan beliefs and traditions, was popular with hippies.

 None of these things are to glorify the hippies of the 1960s.
 They may have been idealists who believed in utopia, but they also didn’t bathe and did a lot of drugs.
 But through their example, they helped lead the way to better policies.

 For example, because of those original hippies, we have gradually (since the 60s) developed a more mainstream acceptance of the spectrum of sexuality that culminated in the legalization of same-sex marriage in 2015.